aharvard/my-site/src/posts/2020-12-20-js-closures.md

   href: https://svelte-clocks.netlify.app/
 ---

-## What are Closures?
+## What is a Closure?

-Closures allow a child function to access variables from higher-level scope even after the parent function has already been called or "closed" over.
+A closure is a programming concept where a child function has access to variables from higher-level scope even after the parent function has already been called or "closed" over.

 Another way of thinking about closures is that they encapsulate scope and functionality into a single function call.
-This keeps the global scope clean and optimizes for reusability.
+This keeps the global scope clean and makes the function reusable.

-For example, let's make a `counter()` function that helps us count things:
+To illustrate the concept, let's make a `counter()` function:

 ```jsx
 function counter(name) {